guilhermerochas/ProjetoConclusaoDisciplina/README.md

 ## How to run

-I have created two for both *nix and windows OS with the following scripts.
+I have created two scripts for both *nix and windows OS.

 On Macos/Linux:
 ```bash